amitkle1/First-Js-Challenges/rock-paper-scissors/README.md

 - [ ] Clone this repository.
 - [ ] Checkout to the starting-files branch
-- [ ] Try to mimic the following site ( listed bellow ) make sure the site is responsible ( mobile and desktop ) .
+- [ ] Try to mimic the following site ( listed bellow )
+- [ ] make the game responsible using the scratch layout principals ( refer to Jonas course in udemy if you forgot what it is ).
 - [ ] Make the game 'work' - this is a simple rock paper scissors game with the well known rules, make sure to look in the design folder for visual explanation about the active part of the challenge.